ngamradt/cfn-git-sync-boilerplate/README.md

 Follow these steps in the exact order, and you should be good-to-go.

-> **Note**
+> [!NOTE]
-To keep things simple, we will be running some of these templates using the AWS Console and some basic [ClickOps](https://docs.cloudposse.com/glossary/clickops/) to run the templates in the CloudFormation console.
-You could also use the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to run these templates, but we won't be covering that for now.
+> To keep things simple, we will be running some of these templates using the AWS Console and some basic ClickOps to run the templates in the CloudFormation console.
+You could also use the [AWS CLI](https://aws.amazon.com/cli/) to run these templates, but we won't be covering that for now.

 1. Make your own local copy of this repository using the ["Use this template" button](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
 2. Log into your [GitHub account](https://github.com).